What Is Vishing?

 From a business perspective, it really comes down to some very common themes in defense: Train your employees on the dangers of the attack vectors.
 We would not recommend just computer-based training (CBT) for this training either, but interactive, engaging, targeted training to employees in all facets of your business.
 Then, you need to test that training.
 Again, we would not recommend just CBTs for testing, but actual live testing, by having your employees receive calls from trained professionals able to test your users in the moment, just like an attacker would.

 In addition, have clear policies and procedures in place and available to all employees on how to handle these types of calls that put them to the test.
 The users need to have direction or else their emotional brain is going to take over and will likely result in compromise.
-Only with a plan that is well communicated can they critically think in that moment and know what they are supposed to do, regardless of what the caller is asking or telling them to do.
+Only with a plan that is well communicated can they critically think at that moment and know what they are supposed to do, regardless of what the caller is asking or telling them to do.

 So, have you ever received one of those calls?
 What did you do in the moment?
-Hopefully now that you are aware, you will see the ruse and hang up without giving any useful information to the attacker, robot or human.
+Hopefully, now that you are aware, you will see the ruse and hang up without giving any useful information to the attacker, robot or human.